Bristol Renaissance Faire Letterboxes

 Wench #2:

-This Wench is one of many who can be found roaming the streets of Bristol.
+This Wench is one of many who can be found occasionally roaming the streets of Bristol.
 Once known as KissMeKate at both the Faire and for other hobbies, she is now known by another moniker.
 At the Faire, she is most often recognized by her signature feather headpieces and hats.
-Most often, she is wearing a straw hat covered with a ring of feathers, a variety of species of all naturally colored plumage.
+Most often, she is wearing a straw hat covered with a ring of feathers, a variety of species of all naturally colored plumage, or a fabric hat with a huge number of feathers.
 Tell her the famous line from Taming of the Shrew - "Come kiss me, Kate, and we shall go together" to get her new Faire stamp.

 More to come...